ocramz/matrix-market-attoparsec/README.md

 The first two functions contain the parsing logic, and make use of `scientific` for parsing numerical data in scientific notation.

+### Naming convention

+We follow the MatrixMarket format definitions, by which a "Matrix" is _sparse_ and stored in coordinate format (row, column, entry), whereas an "Array" is a _dense_ grid of numbers, stored in column-oriented form.

+## Testing

-`test/LibSpec.hs` contains a simple read/write/read sanity test:
+`test/LibSpec.hs` contains a simple read/write/read sanity test for the included Matrix Marked data files (`fidapm05.mtx` and `fidapm05_rhs1.mtx`):

     m0 <- readMatrix fname   -- load original
     writeMatrix ftemp m0     -- save as temp